cp-algorithms/cp-algorithms/src/graph/mst_prim.md

 Here we describe the algorithm in its simplest form.
 The minimum spanning tree is built gradually by adding edges one at a time.
-At fist the spanning tree consists only of a single vertex (chosen arbitrarily).
+At first the spanning tree consists only of a single vertex (chosen arbitrarily).
 Then the minimum weight edge outgoing from this vertex is selected and added to the spanning tree.
 After that the spanning tree already consists of two vertices.
 Now select and add the edge with the minimum weight that has one end in an already selected vertex (i.e. a vertex that is already part of the spanning tree), and the other end in an unselected vertex.